KNML

-KNML ("610 AM, The Sports Animal") is a sports talk formatted radio station owned by Cumulus Media and licensed to Albuquerque, New Mexico.
+KNML (610 AM "The Sports Animal") is a sports talk formatted radio station owned by Cumulus Media and licensed to Albuquerque, New Mexico.
 Its studios are located in Downtown Albuquerque and it utilizes daytime and nighttime transmitters that are located within yards of each other in the southwest quadrant of the city, between the Rio Grande and the Albuquerque International Sunport.

+During the day, a single tower beams KNML's full power to most of central New Mexico.
+The station's nighttime facilities deploys three towers in a directional pattern to protect a glut of clear-channel stations on nearby channels, concentrating the signal in Albuquerque and Santa Fe.

 Programming

 The station has a long history of servicing local sports play by play and information.
-After a long affiliation with ESPN Radio, it switched to Fox Sports Radio for a time, but has since gone to CBS Sports Radio.
+After a long affiliation with ESPN Radio, it switched to Fox Sports Radio for a time, but has since gone to CBS Sports Radio now known as Infinity Sports.
 It features some University of New Mexico sports teams coverage, mostly women's basketball, but the bulk of UNM coverage is handled by KKOB 770.
-It is the home of Jim Rome mid-days and Dan Patrick afternoons.
-After Hours with Amy Lawrence is broadcast midnights.
-Damon Amendolara is broadcast early mornings.
-Zach Gelb is broadcast evenings.
-Scott Ferrall is broadcast late evenings.
+It is the home of Colin Cowherd mid-days and Jim Rome early afternoons.
+WWO and Compass Play by Play NFL, College Football and College Basketball or Albuquerque Isotopes most nights.

 The "Opening Drive" with Jeff Siembieda and J.J.
 Buck is the station's morning drive show.
 Siembieda has a long history of anchoring local television and is also the executive director of The New Mexico Bowl.

 Sports Radio 610 KNML and 95.9 FM is the flagship radio station for the Albuquerque Isotopes.
 Josh Suchon is the broadcaster for the Albuquerque Isotopes.

-David Jubb and Brandon Vogt have been the sole hosts of the afternoon-drive talk show the "Sports Bar" since August 2013, after their co-host, Erik Gee, resigned unexpectedly.
-The trio had been a group since 2008.
-Jubb ascended to primary host of the Sports Bar after being hired initially as a midday board operator in April 2008.
-Vogt, meanwhile, was hired as producer of afternoon drive in March 2008 before becoming a host as well.
+Fred Slow and Van Nunley are the hosts of the afternoon-drive talk show "Two Men On" since August 2021, the duo has been working together since 2019.
+Fred has also been the voice of the New Mexico Runners and New Mexico Highlands.
+Both Fred and Van have broadcast High School athletics via Proview Networks.
+Fred is also the broadcast voice of Duke City Championship Wrestling.
+Produced by former College Football star Isaiah Johnson.